South Africa’s LPG dilemma

 There are 6 refineries and synfuel plants in South Africa – all of them are decades old and need refurbishing plus their feedstocks are dwindling.
 Plus the refineries in Cape Town and Durban are now within residential areas which becomes less and less sustainable from an environmental point of view.
 Major oil companies worldwide are retrenching from such locations and that can be expected in South Africa as well, especially with the supply situation.

 This means that the domestic supply situation gets worse and worse.
 And potential demand goes through the roof meanwhile.
 For a long time, South African consumers have heated their homes with electricity.
-Now, with almost constant load shedding in place, this has become unreliable and many look towards LPG in order to heat their homes.
+Now, with almost constant load shedding in place, this has become unreliable, and many look towards LPG to heat their homes.

-What needs to happen is the establishment of an import hub that is able to accept virtually any size of LPG transport vessel.
+What needs to happen is the establishment of an import hub that can accept virtually any size of LPG transport vessel.
 South Africa is still way out of any energy corridor.

 Leave a Reply